reyvaleza/edit.com/README.md

 I am trying to learn C++ without having to instantiate classes to avoid using new and delete.\
 \
-Why?
-Because I'm sick and tired of everyone hyping up Rust and putting down C++.
+Because I'm sick and tired of the Rust hype, that's why.
 So I thought I'll learn C++ by creating an edit.com-like terminal text editor for Linux.
 I just miss edit.com so much.
 Who knows, maybe other old farts like me out there are also missing the old DOS edit and wants it on Linux.
 That will make me a star in their eyes!\
 \
 So I started on this text editor last month (May 2025) and learning modern C++ at the same time.
 But lo and behold, on mid-June, Microsoft announced the revival of the [MS-DOS Editor!](https://github.com/microsoft/edit) In Rust!
 And made it work for Linux too!
 Microsoft stole my thunder!!!\
 \